Hallucination, abstention, and computable inseparability: Abstention, coverage, and inseparability

-For $n=1$, the corollary says that no total computable hallucination-free abstaining system can be complete on both sides of a recursively inseparable pair of computably enumerable sets. \begin{rem} Abstention is treated here as an explicit observable output.
+Abstention is treated here as an explicit observable output.
 We do distinguish abstention from non-termination.
-If non-termination is admitted as a separate behavior, then one obtains a different partial-computation problem.
-For instance, for disjoint computably enumerable sets $A$ and $B$, a partial computable procedure can enumerate their elements simultaneously, output $\yes$ on elements that enter $A$, output $\no$ on elements that enter $B$, and diverge elsewhere.
+If non-termination is admitted as a separate behaviour, then one obtains a different partial-computation problem.
+For instance, for disjoint c.e. sets $A$ and $B$, a computable procedure can enumerate their elements simultaneously, output $\yes$ on elements that enter $A$, output $\no$ on elements that enter $B$, and diverge elsewhere.
+However, this changes does not remove the obstruction. \begin{cor}[Coverage trade-off (partial case)] Let $\left(A,B\right)$ be a$\Delta_{n}^{0}$--inseparable pair $\left(A,B\right)$ of $\Sigma_{n}^{0}$--sets, $S$ a $\Pi_{n}^{0}$--separator of $A$ from $B$, and $q_{S}$ a $0^{\left(n-1\right)}$--computable encoding of the query ``Is $x\in S$?'', where $n\geq2$.
+There is no $0^{\left(n-2\right)}$--computable partial function

-However, even in this case, we cannot escape the impossibility result mentioned above.
-Provided that the non-termination is admitted, an AI system can be formulated as a partial function